ohrrpgce/ohrrpgce/README-source.txt

   Unpack the source code to a new folder
   Install FreeBasic
   Run makegame.bat to compile the game player
+   (use makegame16.bat for FreeBASIC 0.15b and 0.16b)
   Run makeedit.bat to compile the game editor
+   (use makeedit16.bat for FreeBASIC 0.15b and 0.16b)
 -----------------------------------------------------------------------------
 MAKING IMPROVEMENTS
   There are still lots of bugs that need to be fixed.
-For a list of known bugs, visit http://HamsterRepublic.com/ohrrpgce/buglist.php I also welcome code-cleanup and new features as long as you don't break compatability with existing games.
-If you want to submit a improvement to me, I reccomend you post your patch and/or a description of the changes to http://HamsterRepublic.com/bugzilla/ instead of e-mailing it to me.
+For a list of known bugs, visit http://HamsterRepublic.com/ohrrpgce/buglist.php I also welcome code-cleanup and new features as long as you don't break compatibility with existing games.
+If you want to submit a improvement to me, I recommend you post your patch and/or a description of the changes to http://HamsterRepublic.com/bugzilla/ instead of e-mailing it to me.
 -----------------------------------------------------------------------------
-WHAT IF YOU WANT TO BREAK COMPATABILITY?
+WHAT IF YOU WANT TO BREAK COMPATIBILITY?
-  I will not accept patches that break compatability into the official version, but you are welcome to make your own "fork" of the OHRRPGCE code as long as you obey the conditions of the GPL license.
+  I will not accept patches that break compatibility into the official version, but you are welcome to make your own "fork" of the OHRRPGCE code as long as you obey the conditions of the GPL license.
 This means that if you make your own personal version of the OHRRPGCE based on my source